vmware-tanzu/community-edition/docs/designs/tanzu-addon-packaging.md

 Lifecycle managed as part of cluster.
 For example, [Antrea](https://github.com/vmware-tanzu/antrea).
-  * The packaging details in most of this document are relevant to core add-ons.
+  * The packaging details in most of this document are relevant to core and user-managed add-ons.
 However, much of the details around discovery, repositories, and CLI interaction are only relevant for user-managed.